Pastramicity/box/work/A Revaluation.md

 1. Hark!
 Hark you bound ones!
 I call to you!
 I bid you, use those spotlights.
 Cast away these shadow-devils with their honeyed words.
 They speak, unredeemed by the world.
 Their reason is trickery, and their argument, a magician's illusion.
 2. Avoid these apparitions.
 Find your disdain, I say!
 And use it to orient away from these sweet lies, lest they send you down dark roads.
 3. Nay!
 Nay!
 Three times nay!
 That is what I say to those hinterworlds.
 Love the Earth, and all that is well-known by its evidence.
 A precarious leap to hidden ledges is what I call those hidden realms.
 4. Faith?
 Bah!
 It is twisted by old guessings and leapings.
 Let us redefine faith.
 It is love, I decree, love of that which gives and fills the life.
 Faith now?
 Eureka!
 It is love of fate and that birthing womb known as Earth and Body and Self.
+Have *this* faith in the world, and not just its pleasures, but its pains too!
+For every pain and mistake is a lesson for brighter tomorrows.
 5. Only repeat what has its reason.
 Not but one reason, though.
 Why not a multitude!
-And may the be re-examined ad infinitum.
+And may they be re-examined ad infinitum.
 And discriminate not against that reason too simple, or that reason too lengthy.
-Vetting cares not of complexity nor length.
+Vetting and truth depend not on complexity nor length.

 ## On Direction